Statistics of Real vs. Fake Reviews. Research by RetainTrust

 Overview of the Research

-According to research conducted by RetainTrust, an analysis of online reviews across five major platforms Google, Yelp, Glassdoor, Trustpilot, and TripAdvisor, revealed that approximately 23% of the reviews are suspected to be fraudulent or fake.
+According to research, approximately 23% of the reviews are suspected to be fraudulent or fake.
 Additionally, another 24% of the reviews were poorly written or lacked genuine details about products, services, or real interactions with businesses.
-Meanwhile, 53% of the reviews were found to be genuine and provided useful details for readers.
+Meanwhile, 53% of the reviews were found to be genuine and provided useful details.

 To provide a clear understanding of the authenticity of online reviews, RetainTrust conducted an analysis of reviews that appear across five most popular reviews platforms, including Google, Yelp, Glassdoor, Trustpilot, and TripAdvisor.
 The study involved researching 30 companies on each network and analyzing reviews left by customers, clients, and employees.
 These companies were selected to represent a diverse wide range of industries, including B2C eCommerce, B2B technology companies, bank branches, medical offices, car dealerships, law firms, real estate agencies, restaurants, bars, hotels, and local businesses such as chiropractors, dentists, dry cleaners, maintenance services and others.
-The goal was to differentiate genuine reviews from those that are fake, fraudulent or poorly written, offering insights into the reliability of online feedback.
+The goal was to differentiate genuine reviews from those that are fake, fraudulent or poorly written.

-Determining Genuine Reviews.
-Reviews were identified as real based on several criteria:
+Reviews were classified as real based on several criteria:

 • Reviews that included specific, verifiable details about the business, product, service, or experience.